marccanela/cellrake/README.md

 This command tells pip to install CellRake from the PyPI repository.
 Now you are ready to go!

-**Note:** If you installed the package some time ago, I recommend to update to the newest version to avoid bugs.
+**Note:** If you installed the package some time ago, I recommend updating to the newest version to avoid bugs.
 You can do this by running:

 ```bash
 pip install cellrake --upgrade